-Although caring for your elderly friend or loved one can be fulfilling, sometimes, all the stressors associated with the additional workload can leave you feeling overwhelmed.
-Unless you address these feelings, your relationship will begin suffering, your state of mind and health may begin to deteriorate, which eventually leads to care-giving fatigue.
+Although caring for your elderly friend or loved one can be fulfilling, the stressors associated with the additional workload may leave you feeling overwhelmed.
+Unless you address these feelings, your relationship will begin suffering, and your state of mind and health may start to deteriorate.
+This eventually leads to family caregiver fatigue.

-- Role confusion – you may have difficulty separating yourself from your role before you became a caregiver (child, spouse, friend, etc.).
+- Role confusion: You may have difficulty separating yourself from your role before you became a family caregiver (child, spouse, friend, etc.).

-- Feeling out of control – you may become frustrated due to your inability to effectively plan, organize and manage his or her care.
+- Feeling out of control: You may become frustrated due to your inability to care for your loved one effectively.

-Many caregivers are unaware they are suffering with caregiver fatigue.
+Many family caregivers are unaware they are suffering from caregiver fatigue.
 Recognizing and addressing this issue is essential for both the loved one being cared for and the caregiver.
-The first step in dealing with care-giving fatigue is to identify the problem.
+The first step in dealing with caregiving fatigue is to identify the problem.